canonical/lxd/doc/instances.md

 However it differs from IPVLAN because it does not need IPVLAN support in the kernel and the host and instance can communicate with each other.

-It will also respect netfilter rules on the host and will use the host's routing table to route packets which can be useful if the host is connected to multiple networks.
+It will also respect `netfilter` rules on the host and will use the host's routing table to route packets which can be useful if the host is connected to multiple networks.

 IP addresses must be manually specified using either one or both of `ipv4.address` and `ipv6.address` settings before the instance is started.

-For containers it uses a veth pair, and for VMs it uses a TAP device.
+For containers it uses a virtual Ethernet device pair, and for VMs it uses a TAP device.
 It then configures the following link-local gateway IPs on the host end which are then set as the default gateways in the instance:

     169.254.0.1
     fe80::1

 For containers these are automatically set as default gateways on the instance NIC interface.
 But for VMs the IP addresses and gateways will need to be configured manually or via a mechanism like cloud-init.